 How is colorectal cancer diagnosed?

-If your doctor finds something suspicious during a screening exam, or if you have any of the symptoms of colorectal cancer described below, your doctor probably will recommend exams and tests to find the cause.
+If your doctor finds something suspicious during a screening exam, or if you have any of the symptoms of colorectal cancer described in the section “Signs and symptoms of colorectal cancer,” your doctor will probably recommend exams and tests to find the cause.

 Medical history and physical exam